jsteigelman/archived-portfolio/README.md

 # OBSOLETE - Developer Portfolio Website

-## Update from Feb 2022
+## Update from Feb 2022 - Website No Longer In Use
 This website is no longer in use.
-I created this website as my first developer portfolio website in 2021, in order to feature the projects I was working on and had recently finished.
-I have since created a [new developer website](https://www.helloimjoey.com/), which is current and up to date.
+I created this website as my first developer portfolio website, in order to feature the projects I was working on and had recently finished.
+I have since created a [new developer website](https://www.helloimjoey.com/) which I actively maintain.

 ## Description - Outdated
 This is my first developer portfolio website that I built using React.